KimBlackmore/ConcourseSync/README.md

 * concourse_sync.rb
 * concourse_finalise.rb

-They take input files which are csv files saved in the same directory as the main files, and output feed files ready for uploading to Concourse
+They take input files which are csv files saved in the Input directory under the main files, and output feed files ready for uploading to Concourse

 **concourse_add_drafts.rb**